kalmarz/notejam-on-ecs/README.md

 * `iam.tf` - creates the task execution role for ECS
 * `efs.tf` - creates the EFS volume and the mount targets in the Availability Zones
 * `lb.tf` - creates an application load balancer
-* `ecr.tf` - creates the container registry, tags and pushes the Docker image to ECR using a local provisioner
+* `ecr.tf` - creates the container registry, builds, tags and pushes the Docker image to ECR using a local-exec
 * `ecs.tf` - creates the ECS cluster
 * `ecs-task-definition.tf` - creates the task and container definitions
 * `ecs-service.tf` - provides the ECS service